nextapps-de/mikado/README.md

     </tr>
 </table>

-You cannot change the naming of those preserved keywords, also make sure you didn't override them.
+You cannot change the names of those preserved keywords, also make sure you didn't override them.

 It is recommended to pass custom functions via the _state_ object (see example above `state.parseFooter = function(str){ return str; }`).
 Alternatively you can also nest more complex computations inline as an IIFE and return the result.